Jump to:

 History/Symptoms

-Patients present with axial, non-radiating low back pain due to an inciting injury or event.
+Patients present with axial, non-radiating LBP due to an inciting injury or event.
 Lower limb symptoms such as pain, numbness, tingling, or weakness are usually absent.
 Pain is usually worse with movement and better with rest.
-Screening questions for “red flags” exclude the suspicion for the presence of cancer or infection, fracture, cauda equina syndrome, inflammatory arthritis, or non-mechanical visceral disease.
-Psychosocial factors and emotional distress should also be assessed, as they are strong predictors of poor outcomes.4
+Screening questions for “red flags” exclude the suspicion for the presence of cancer, infection, fracture, cauda equina syndrome, inflammatory arthritis, or non-mechanical visceral disease.
+Some “red flag” findings include progressive neurologic deficit, recent bowel or bladder dysfunction, saddle anesthesia, history of steroid use, history of diffuse osteoporosis or compression fracture, pain that is worse when supine, insidious onset, history of cancer, intravenous drug use.
+Psychosocial factors and emotional distress should also be assessed, as they are strong predictors of poor outcomes and are associated with chronic disability.
+Being overweight, obese, and smoking are associated with functional treatment outcome failures with physical therapy.7

 Physical examination

-Physical examination includes inspection of the lower back and extremities.
+Physical examination includes inspection of the spine curvature, pelvis, extremities, and gait.
 In standing, a postural shift may be present.
-Lumbar range of motion may be limited and painful in any plane.
-There is typically tenderness over the lumbar paraspinal muscles or quadratus lumborum, with absence of spinous process tenderness.
-Straight leg raises may provoke axial back pain but should not elicit radicular pain (therefore a negative test).
+Lumbar range of motion may be limited and painful in one or more planes.
+There is typically tenderness over the lumbar paraspinal muscles or quadratus lumborum, with absence of focal spinous process tenderness.
 Strength, reflex, and sensory testing should be normal.
-Hip examination and special tests, including FABER’s (flexion/ abduction/ external rotation) and Gaenslen’s maneuver can help rule out other sources of pain.
-Advanced physical exam assessment may include evaluation of core strength such as ability to perform a plank or bridge exercise.
+Straight leg raises may provoke axial back pain but should not elicit radicular pain below the knee (therefore a negative test).
+Femoral stretch test should also be negative.
+Hip examination and special tests, such as FABER (flexion/abduction/external rotation), compression, distraction, thigh thrust, Fortin’s finger, and Gaenslen’s maneuver can help evaluate for sacroiliac joint etiology of pain.

 Functional assessment